A Short History of Phoenix, Arizona

 You might be wondering why Phoenix was named Phoenix in the first place!

-You can also learn about the city government and Phoenix city council here.
+You can also learn about the city government and the Phoenix City Council here.

 Growth